EMF & ELF Health Risks: Get The Facts

 Security systems

-Anti-theft systems in shops use tags that are detected by electrical coils at the exits.
-When a purchase is made the tags are removed or permanently deactivated.
+Anti-theft systems in shops use tags detected by electrical coils at the exits.
+When a purchase is made, the tags are removed or permanently deactivated.
 The electromagnetic fields from the coils do not generally exceed exposure guideline levels.
-Access control systems work in the same way with the tag incorporated into a key ring or identity card.
+Access control systems work the same way with the tag incorporated into a key ring or identity card.
 Library security systems use tags that can be deactivated when a book is borrowed and reactivated when it is returned.
 Metal detectors and airport security systems set up a strong magnetic field of up to 100 µT that is disturbed by the presence of a metal object.
-Close to the frame of the detector, magnetic field strengths may approach and occasionally exceed guideline levels.
+Magnetic field strengths may approach and occasionally exceed guideline levels close to the detector's frame.
 However, this does not constitute a health hazard, as will be discussed in the section on guidelines.

 Electric trains and trams

-Long-distance trains have one or more engine cars that are separate from the passenger cars.
-Thus passenger exposure comes mainly from the electricity supply to the train.
+Long-distance trains have one or more engine cars separate from the passenger cars.
+Thus, passenger exposure comes mainly from the electricity supply to the train.
 Magnetic fields in the passenger cars of long-distance trains can be several hundred µT near the floor, with lower values (tens of µT) elsewhere in the compartment.
 Electric field strengths may reach 300 V/m.
-People living in the vicinity of railway lines may encounter magnetic fields from the overhead supply which, depending on the country, may be comparable to the fields produced by high-voltage power lines.
+People living near railway lines may encounter magnetic fields from the overhead supply, which, depending on the country, may be comparable to the fields produced by high-voltage power lines.

 Mobile phones and their base stations